h3nock/ai-deep-dive/cli/README.md

 ### Progress Sync

 Your progress is stored locally in `~/.ai-deep-dive/status.json`.
-When the website bridge is running, progress syncs automatically.
+Use `ai-deep-dive sync` to sync your progress to the website.

 ## Development